tjnowak/ConvolutionalNeuralNetworks/README.md

 * [Number of Filters per Convolution](ModelFromScratch/ConvLayers) - "Feature detectors" used to extract features in a convolution layer
 * [Filter Dimensions](ModelFromScratch/FilterSize) - Size of the filters in the convolution layers
 * [Filter Stride](ModelFromScratch/Stride) - Number of pixels that a filter moves by when sliding over an image during a convolution
-* [Number of Pooling Layers](ModelFromScratch/Pooling) - Layers used to make the CNN invariant to changes to an object's size and location in an image
+* [Number of Pooling Layers](ModelFromScratch/Pooling) - Layers that make the CNN invariant to changes to an object's size and location in an image
 * [Activation Function](ModelFromScratch/ActivationFunction) - Applied to layers to add non-linearity to the network (allow the CNN to classify non-linear data)
-* [Batch Normalization](ModelFromScratch/BatchNormalization) - Used to normalize the output of fully-connected layers (prevent extremely high/low output values)
+* [Batch Normalization](ModelFromScratch/BatchNormalization) - Used to normalize the output of fully-connected layers (prevent extremely high/low values)
 * [Batch Size](ModelFromScratch/BatchSize) - Number of images used to update CNN weights during each step of a training run/epoch
 * [Optimizer](ModelFromScratch/Optimizer) - Technique used for updating CNN weights